Skip to main content

 Essential Deep Plane Facelift Facts

-Deep plane facelift resultslast10-15 years
+Deep plane facelift resultslast10-15 years, 2-3x longer than traditional SMAS facelift

-Deep plane facelift surgerytakes4-6 hours
+Deep plane facelift surgerytakes4-6 hours under general anesthesia or IV sedation

-Deep plane facelift recoveryrequires2-3 weeks for social activities
+Deep plane facelift recoveryrequires2-3 weeks for social activities and 4-6 weeks for full physical activity

 Deep plane facelift represents the pinnacle of facial rejuvenation surgery.
 Unlike traditional facelifts that merely tighten the skin, this advanced technique works at a deeper anatomical level to reposition the underlying facial structures, resulting in a more natural appearance that can last 10-15 years.